Energy policy of Finland: Nuclear power

 In 2019 In Finland the nuclear power owners responsibility of major accident is 700 million euros that state can rise by €70 million in maximum.
 Fukushima accident cost $167 million.
 Many major nuclear plant accidents have taken place: Chernobyl disaster 1986, Tsuruga Nuclear Power Plant Japan 1995, Rocky Flats Plant USA 1957 and UK Sellafield 1955.
-Heat loss from nuclear power plants is released in oceans.
-The International Union for the Conservation of Nature scientist warned in 2019 that oxygen in the oceans is decreasing.
-Many vital ecosystems in danger of collapse.
-Major part of nuclear power energy is released in oceans as heat.

 In the 1980s the nuclear accident costs for the nuclear plant in Finland were limited to 1.6 mrd markka (0.26 mrd €).
 The estimated cost of Chernobyl disaster 1986 is hundreds of bn dollars.
 Also the EU has kept supporting Russia in the expenses of the Tšernobyl disaster still in 2010.
 The general environmental policy of EU is that the polluter pays.
 This does not apply the external costs of nuclear power that are in Finland diluted to all national tax payers and in the case of nuclear disaster probably further to all tax payers of the European Union.

-Greenpeace calculated in 2009 that any additional nuclear energy would be for electricity import not for domestic use since the electricity demand will decline from the year 2020.
-Climate and energy strategy 2008 did not give the reduction of CO2 emissions in 1990-2020.
 After environmental committee inquiry the target was told to be 5%.
 Only 10% of the Finnish climate emissions are from electricity.
 According to Pöyry Energy (2008) addition of nuclear energy would reduce Finnish climate emissions 4% (2,8 Mt) and majority of the electricity would be for export.
 In addition, the major nuclear companies Fortum and PVO plan new coal companies.